Monday, 19 May 2025

 Below: toddler looking for ladybirds in an old tree.

-At First Peace Chaplaincy we encourage a supportive, nurturing culture, which builds early learning principles and practices based on the real world, to give meaningful, relevant experience.
+At First Peace Chaplaincy we encourage a supportive, nurturing culture, which builds learning principles and practices based on the real world, to give meaningful, relevant experience.
 This can lead to positive life long learning patterns, improved confidence and self-direction.
-We believe that most youngsters want to be respected and trusted and want to co-operate in contributing to the community, in a responsible and sustainable way.
-We aim to build children's confidence & encourage mentors to experiment with approaches to learning which are filled with vitality & creativity.
-We use positive affirmations with the children as they create effective self-regulation and give the tools to persevere during troubled or stressful situations, boosting self-esteem and helping create positive mental attitude, thinking and outlook.
+We believe that most people, especially youngsters, want to be respected and trusted and want to co-operate in contributing to the community, in a responsible and sustainable way.
+We aim to encourage opportunities that build children's confidence and encourage mentors to experiment with approaches to learning which are filled with vitality and creativity.
+We recommend the use of positive affirmations with children.
+This creates effective self-regulation and provides tools in troubled or stressful situations, boosting self-esteem and helping create positive mental attitude, thinking and outlook.
 We encourage Trust Nurturing and PACE parenting, where playfulness, acceptance, curiosity and empathy are key.
 This Opens communication, helping children to experience being listened to in a safe place.
 Children then start to explore, discover and learn.

 Above: exploring.